sitemap-php/KPhoenSitemapBundle/README.md

 This bundle aims to generate standards compliant sitemaps.
 For more information about sitemaps go to [sitemaps.org](http://www.sitemaps.org/).

+The sitemap generation part is handled by the [SitemapGenerator](https://github.com/K-Phoen/SitemapGenerator) library, this bundle eases its integration into a Symfony2 application.

 Main features
 -------------

   * static sitemap generation
   * dynamic sitemap generation
+  * sitemap index generation
   * memory efficient
   * datasource independant
   * support for media content (currently images and videos)